Does My Auto Insurance Cover Car Sharing?

 What should I do before signing up for car sharing?

-Before entering a car sharing agreement, read the policy carefully and check for fees.
-Also contact your personal auto insurance company and ask whether your policy covers car sharing to make sure you're not overpaying or duplicating coverage.
-This is especially important for hosts because your policy could get canceled for car sharing.
-Lastly, hosts should make sure the car-sharing service has a system in place for thoroughly screening prospective renters for accidents and moving violations.
+You should also contact your personal auto insurance company and ask whether your policy covers car sharing to make sure you're not overpaying or duplicating coverage.
+This is especially important for hosts because your insurance company could cancel your policy for car sharing.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.